 An assessment of the flexibility of a patient’s liver and surrounding tissue is another screening approach that is becoming increasingly popular.
 When tissue is pressed or probed, elastography is used to determine how it reacts.
 A lack of flexibility indicates the presence of illness.

 If someone has gastrointestinal bleeding, the doctor will most likely perform an endoscopic examination.
 This procedure includes using a small, flexible gadget with a camera on one end that lets the doctor view the interior organs.
-All such diagnostic facilities are available if a patient goes under Portal Hypertension treatment in Mumbai.
+All such diagnostic facilities are available.

 What are the treatment options available for a patient?